ICANN's Fellowship Program – Making a Difference

 How will my travel be covered?

-Hotels will be booked and covered by ICANN directly.
-All additional hotel charges beyond the room are the responsibility of the fellow.
+All travel including airfare and accommodations will be booked and paid for by ICANN directly.
+Any additional charges are the responsibility of the fellow.

 How will the stipend work?